Transipedia/KaMRaT/README.md

 The sample-info file is indicated by the option `-smp-info`.
 This file aims to indicate which columns in the k-mer count matrix should be considered as sample columns.
 Please do not put any header line in the file, since the columns are already defined by convention as below.

 + If the file contains only one column, it indicates sample names, and all samples are considered as the same condition
-+ If the file contains two columns, the first column corresponds to sample names, and the second conrresponds to conditions
++ If the file contains two columns, the first column corresponds to sample names, and the second corresponds to conditions
 + If the file is not provided, all columns in the matrix apart from the first one are considered as samples

 ### Input Count Matrix for KaMRaT

-The input count matrix should be in .tsv or .tsv.gz format, in which the fields are separated by tabulation character.
+The input count matrix should be in .tsv or .tsv.gz format, in which fields are separated by tabulations.
 In the matrix, features are presented as rows, and samples as columns.
 The first column in matrix should always be the feature column (sequences or feature names).
 KaMRaT accepts extra columns representing non-count values, e.g. feature's p-value, score, etc. In this case, a smp-info file is mandatory for indicating which columns are the count columns.

 ### Output Count Matrix by KaMRaT

-The output count matrix is also in .tsv format, where the fields are separated by tabulation character.
+The output count matrix is also .tsv format table, where fields are separated by tabs.
-In the matrix, the reduced features are presented as rows, and the columns are in same order as the input.
+In the matrix, the features are presented as rows, and the columns are in same order as the input.
-KaMRaT guarantees the information of output matrix coherent with the input matrix.
+KaMRaT guarantees the information of output matrix is coherent with that of the input matrix.
 For KaMRaT-rank, though there are steps of count normalization, log transformation and standardization for score evaluation, the count values in output matrix are kept same as input (raw count).

 ## Usage